Theodoraldo/Capstone-Project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Capstone Project] <a name="about-project"></a>
+# 📖 Capstone Project <a name="about-project"></a>

-**[Capstone Project]** is a project I built as part of microverse prerequisite requirements for the completion of module one.
+**Capstone Project** is a project I built as part of microverse prerequisite requirements for the completion of module one.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>CSS</summary>